 Eggs also contain cholesterol – which although demonized – is necessary for healthy testosterone production, the hormone necessary for beard growth.

-One of the main vitamins for beard growth is biotin, and it just so happens that eggs are one of the richest sources of biotin.
+Biotin is really good for beard growth, and it just so happens that eggs are one of the richest sources of biotin.

 Last but not least, eggs are loaded with nearly all essential micronutrients (vitamins and minerals) and also have fairly good fatty-acid ratios for production of testosterone and DHT (high in saturated and monounsaturated fats, low in polyunsaturated).